Evidence Action

-Evidence Action is an American non-profit organization founded in 2013 that scales cost-effective development interventions with rigorous evidence supporting their efficacy.
-The organization operates four main programs: the Deworm the World Initiative, Safe Water Now, Equal Vitamin Access, and Syphilis-Free Start.
-It also operates an Accelerator program, whereby new development interventions are screened and scaled according to efficacy.
-Vox Media has described Evidence Action as taking a "VC approach to development work".
+Evidence Action is an American non-profit organization that develops and implements health and development programs in low- and middle-income countries.
+The organization operates four main global health programs: the Deworm the World Initiative, Safe Water Now, Equal Vitamin Access, and Syphilis-Free Start.
+It also operates an Accelerator program, whereby new development interventions are evaluated for possible implementation at scale.

-Evidence Action has frequently been ranked as among the most effective charities in the world, scaling programs in global health whose cost effectiveness is supported by randomized controlled trials.
-The charity is guided by principles of effective altruism, in particular the notion that charitable giving should be oriented towards the causes that do the most good in the world.
 In 2022, the organization's revenue was US$127 million.

+Evidence Action has received substantial funding and recommendations from organizations associated with the effective altruism movement, including GiveWell.
+In 2025, GiveWell published a report highlighting discrepancies between Evidence Action's monitoring data and government data in evaluations of some of its technical-assistance programs in India, and no longer lists it as a Top Charity.

 History

 Evidence Action was founded in 2013 as the parent organization for the Deworm the World Initiative, an international deworming campaign co-founded by economists Kristin Forbes, Michael Kremer, Esther Duflo, and Rachel Glennerster.
 In 2004, Kremer and co-author Edward Miguel published an impact evaluation of a school-based deworming campaign in Kenya, showing that the program increased school attendance rates by 25% and improved overall health.
 Kremer and Esther Duflo presented the findings of this and other research at the World Economic Forum in 2007, founding the Deworm the World Initiative as an independent organization to scale school-based deworming schemes.
 From 2010 to 2014, Deworm the World was incubated by Innovations for Poverty Action, a non-profit research and policy organization advocating the use of rigorous impact evaluation in international development.

 In 2013, Evidence Action was founded to manage Deworm the World.
 Alix Zwane, Evidence Action's first executive director, articulated the organization's mandate as being based on the "gap between what research shows is effective in global development and what is implemented in practice."
 The organization is now run by Kanika Bahl, a former Executive Vice President of the Clinton Health Access Initiative.
 From 2013 to 2022, Evidence Action was ranked a top-rated charity by GiveWell, considered among the best internationally for social impact per dollar spent.
+In 2025, GiveWell published a report showcasing discrepancies between Evidence Action's reporting and the Indian government's reporting.

 Many businesspeople, journalists, and prominent figures in the effective altruism movement have donated to or advocated for donating to Evidence Action, including Peter Singer, Ezra Klein, Nicholas Kristof, Dylan Matthews, Dustin Moskovitz, and Cari Tuna.